 In this article, we will explore the differences between disbursement and reimbursement.
-Understanding these two financial concepts is essential for managing money effectively in business operations.
+Understanding how disbursements and reimbursements function within an organization is essential for maintaining accurate accounts, avoiding compliance issues, and ensuring efficient payment operations.
 We’ll break down what each term means, how they are used, and why it matters to distinguish between them.

 Key Takeaways